NCEAS/2016-postdoc-training/00-collaborative-tools/virtual-collaboration.md

+---
+layout: lesson
+root: ../..
+title: Introduction to Unix and the command line
+author: "Jim Regetz, adapted by Julien Brun"
+date: "June, 2016"
+output: ioslides_presentation
+---

 # Virtual collaboration

-# Panoply of technology
+## Panoply of technology

 ![](images/file_transfer.png
     "http://imgs.xkcd.com/comics/file_transfer.png")

 <!-- considerations when choosing among similar solutions -->

+## What to consider when choosing among similar solutions?
-# Ease of use
+## Ease of use

-> - does it require dedicated software?
+- does it require dedicated software?
 - does it require specific training?
 - can you move easily across platforms, devices?

 ### Who are your users?

-# Who controls content
+## Who controls content

-## is it stored...
+### is it stored...

-> - ...locally for individuals?
+- ...locally for individuals?
 - ...on a (trusted) shared server?
 - ...on a commercial platform?

-# Performance
+## Performance

-> - Are there size limits?
+- Are there size limits?
 - Are there speed bottlenecks?
 - Is reliability high enough?

-# Other considerations...
+## Other considerations...

-> - Open source or proprietary
+- Open source or proprietary
 - Portability
 - Killer features

 # Recap

-> * Ease of use
+* Ease of use
 * Who controls content
 * Open source or proprietary
 * Performance